Deautonomisation by singularity confinement and degree growth: Parameter evolution and the period map

 then $\psi(t)$ shares a factor with $\overline{\mu}_{\Phi}(t)$.
 For mappings of type (c) in Proposition \ref{classificationpropnonauto}, $\overline{\mu}_{\Phi}(t)$ is precisely the minimal polynomial of $\lambda$, the dominant eigenvalue of $\Phi$, over $\Q$.
 We denote this minimal polynomial as $\mu_{\lambda}(t)$. \end{lemma}

+\begin{proof} The first part follows from the well-known fact in linear algebra that if for an endomorphism $f$ on a finite-dimensional vector space $V$ over a field $K$, a nonzero element $v \in V$, and a polynomial $\psi(t) \in K[t]$ it holds that $\psi(f) v = 0$, then $\psi(t)$ and the minimal polynomial of $f$ have a common factor.
+By Proposition~\ref{classificationpropnonauto}, the minimal polynomial $\overline{\mu}_{\Phi}(t)$ coincides with $\mu_{\lambda}(t)$ in the case of type (c), which leads to the second statement. \end{proof}

-We will also require the following result, which follows from the classification of the anticanonical divisors for spaces of initial conditions for non-integrable mappings (Theorem \ref{theorem:classification}) that is given in Appendix \ref{appendixA}.
+We will also require the following result, which follows from the classification of the anticanonical divisors for spaces of initial conditions for non-integrable mappings (Theorem \ref{theorem:classification}) which is given in Section \ref{section4}.

 \begin{proposition} Consider a mapping $\varphi_n$ which is non-integrable, i.e. of type (c) in Proposition \ref{classificationpropnonauto}, with a minimal space of initial conditions provided by surfaces $X_n$ which are anticanonical, i.e. $X_n$ has an effective anticanonical divisor $D = \sum_j m_j D_j$.
 Then, there exists $j$ such that \begin{itemize} \item $m_j = 1$, \item $X_n$ has an exceptional curve of the first kind $C$ such that $C \cdot D_i = \delta_{i, j}$.